Cojacfar/FlaskWeb/python-create-deploy-flask.md

 * Windows, Mac or Linux
 * Git
 * Text/Code Editor (Notebook, atom.io, Visual Studio Code, etc.)
-* [Python Tools for Visual Studio][Python Tools for Visual Studio] (PTVS) - Note: Optional, only for Visual Studio users
+* [Python Tools for Visual Studio] (PTVS) - Note: Optional, only for Visual Studio users

 For Git on Windows, we recommend [Git for Windows] or [GitHub for Windows].
 If you use Visual Studio, you can also use the integrated Git support.
 You will need to create a local Git repository that we will later use to deploy your Web App.
 For this example, we're naming the repository **FlaskWeb**.

-We also recommend installing [Python Tools 2.2 for Visual Studio](https://github.com/Microsoft/PTVS/releases/v2.2.6).
+We also recommend installing [Python Tools for Visual Studio], which may have been included with your Visual Studio installation.
 This is optional, but if you have [Visual Studio], including the free Visual Studio Community 2016 or Visual Studio Express 2016 for Web, then this will give you a great Python IDE.

 ## Create a Web App in the Azure Portal